smeisler/Meisler_ReadingFA_Associations/README.md

 - In the `ss_tractseg.sh` script, update the SBATCH header as needed to accomodate your memory usage needs, and update the first few variables to the paths to your singularity containers.
 - Make sure Singularity is loaded in your environment.
 - In terminal, navigate to the TractSeg code folder, and run `./submit_job_array.sh` to begin TractSeg.

+## Step 3: Create a dataframe and run stats

 ## Step 3: Perform Tractometry and Compare Cohort Characteristics
 - You should see a file called `subjects.txt` in your TractSeg derivatives folder.
 Open it and update the `/PATH/TO/BIDS` portion of lines 1 and 3 (beginning with `tracometry_path` and `plot_3d`) to direct to your BIDS directory.
 Feel free to rename this something more informative (e.g. `towre_group_difference.txt`)